mvccdev/mvcc-objects-css/README.md

 | npm run watch | Test the project in a local development server       |
 | npm run build | Build the project                                    |

+## Documentation

+All documentation can be found on our [Canvas course](https://canvas.morainevalley.edu/enroll/JE48AC).

 ## Contributing

 Pull requests are encouraged and welcome.